lfarizav/kubestronaut-predictor/src/api/README.md

 ## Intructions to build Container Image for this FastAPI App

-Create the Dockerfile in the root of the source code (`house-prcice-predictor`).
+Create the Dockerfile in the root of the source code (`kubestronaut-result-predictor`).

 Following is all the information you would need to start building the container image for this app